 Early Christian martyrs died penniless making Church history.

-I think the evidence makes it clear that the Catholic Church did not rewrite the Bible to subvert the role of women.
-I think Dan Brown, the author of the Da Vinci Code, re-wrote Church history to sell books, and it worked.
+The evidence makes it clear that the Catholic Church did not rewrite the Bible to subvert the role of women.
+Dan Brown, the author of the Da Vinci Code, re-wrote Church history to sell books, and it worked.
 Everybody loves to hate the Catholic Church.
 Mr. Brown has made millions of dollars selling these books to women.
 Ironically, it has been a terrible to disservice to women because it has turned them away from the Church which could help them so much.

 Dan Brown ignores all the hundreds of great Catholic women like St. Thérèse de Lisieux, and St. Teresa of Ávila, who are doctors of the Church and have had a major influence on Catholic theology.
 There is Catherine of Siena who gave the Pope a blast and told him to move his office back to Rome from France in the 1377, and he did.
 There is the Venerable Anne Catherine Emmerich, a mystic nun (1774-1824) who received visions of Mary and Jesus' life that inspired Mel Gibson's Passion.

-They are doing the "ordination" on a boat in the St. Lawrence.
-Apparently dioceses don't have any jurisdiction over some water areas... it is the follow-up to a 3 day "women's ordination" conference that is attracting about 300 attendees from all over the world (I believe they did the same thing in a river in Venice two years ago).
-Topics of the conference at Carleton University include:
+In 2005, several women were "ordined" on a boat in the St. Lawrence.
+Apparently dioceses don't have any jurisdiction over some water areas.
+It was the follow-up to a 3 day "women's ordination" (WOW) conference that attracted about 300 attendees from all over the world (we believe they did the same thing in a river in Venice two years earlier).
+Topics of the conference at Carleton University included: